Yinta0/DonateCRW/README.md

 # DonateCRW
-App for make projects with Crown.
+Web with Django framework for make projects with Crown.